 (b) he or she is a member of a group that has paid a fee for permission for its members to ride on a merry-go-round or amusement ride and he or she takes a seat, rides or attempts to ride on the merry-go-round or amusement ride in accordance with that permission.

-Penalty: $1 000.
+Penalty: a fine of $1 000.

+[Regulation 27 amended: SL 2020/6 r.
+11(2).]

 28. Unauthorised trading

 A person must not, without permission —